 Oxygen diffuses through plastics, to a greater or lesser extent.
-Standard blue poly tubing will diffuse about 1ppm per foot into 1SCFH at 70°F. Silicone tubing is very much worse.
-In general, use stainless steel tubing, or at least copper tubing, not plastic.
+Standard blue poly tubing will diffuse about 1ppm per foot into 1SCFH at 70°F, and so is acceptable for percentage measurements.
+Silicone tubing is very much worse.
 Use high quality compression fittings such as "SwagelockTM" or "GyrolockTM" and high quality stainless steel filters, valves or regulators if necessary.
 Make sure that they are assembled correctly and perform a thorough leak test on the sample system before use.